 Greenlink is planned for commissioning in 2023

-The project will require planning permission in Ireland and Wales.
+The project requires planning permission in Ireland and Wales.
 Constructing and commissioning an interconnector requires the completion of a thorough programme of environmental and technical assessment to ensure that the final interconnector design fully considers the environment in which it is built.

-Greenlink Interconnector Limited will undertake a voluntary Environmental Impact Assessment (EIA), which will result in the application documents facing an increased level of scrutiny from stakeholders.
+Greenlink Interconnector Limited has undertaken a voluntary Environmental Impact Assessment (EIA), meaning the application documents facing an increased level of scrutiny from stakeholders.

 A large infrastructure project such as Greenlink takes several years from concept to construction, including technical design, obtaining the relevant permits and consultation with a variety of stakeholders.